pierreprinetti/openstack-server/README.md

 **Optional parameters:**

 * `-p`: Do not clean up the server after creation (will print a cleanup script instead of executing it)
+* `-z`: AWS Route53 zone ID.
+If provided, the script will attempt using the aws client to set up a DNS record

 ## Persistent configuration

 The script will source a file in `${XDG_CONFIG_HOME:-${HOME}/.config}/openstack-server/${OS_CLOUD}.conf` before running, if it exists.
-Any option passed through the configuration file are not required any more.
+Any options passed through the configuration file are not required any more.
 Any options passed as flags will override the sourced configuration.

 Here is an example valid configuration file: